thijsdee0-coder/rpg/README.md

 This is a text-based RPG where you take on the role of a political party leader.
 Your starting choice affects your resources, influence, and available strategies.
 The game is designed to simulate political and economic decision-making in a democratic system.

+## Known Issues

+- Starting as a coalition or opposition party doesn't actually affect gameplay mechanics yet.
+The choice is recorded but doesn't change game behavior.

 ## Future Development

 The current version provides the basic framework and starting menu.
 Future versions will include: